Devbriax/Devbriax/README.md

 ## Howzit I'm Brian 👋

 Welcome to my GitHub profile!
-I'm a Frontend Web developer who loves coding, passionate about learning new technologies, and contributing to open-source projects.
+I'm a Junior Frontend Web developer who loves coding, passionate about learning new technologies, and contributing to open-source projects.
+Combining academic knowlegde with hands-on experience in Web development & Software development.
+A collaborative mindset approach with an eagerness to contribute innovative solutions.

-Here's a bit about me:
+## Here's a bit about me:
-## 🔧 Technologies & Tools
+### 🔧 Technologies & Tools

 [Bitbucket](https://img.shields.io/badge/-Bitbucket-333333?style=flat&logo=bitbucket)